Bharys/India-Covid-Vaccination-Alert/README.md

 The script <code>covid_vacc_slot_enquiry.py</code> makes the api calls and sends an email if any slots open up in the next 'n' days, where n=3 by default.

 Another script <code>cowin_appointment_check.py</code> makes the api calls and sends an email if any slots open up in the next 7 days(fixed).
-This is working script but there is a delay in fetching the data compared to the former script and is used only for locations where the demand is low\
+This is working script but there is a delay in fetching the data compared to the former script and is used only for locations where the demand is low.

 Take note that only district_code and subscribes list and any dependencies(restricted pin/ restricted hospital codes) for filtering needs to be filled in.\
 <code>vacc_check.sh</code> is the file executed by the local cronjob which logs the result of the previous operation that includes status_code(200/403 etc..) and time and name of the center last pinged to a file.